 Systems and System Models: Observing Our Planet on Fire

-Students review a video that models the global impact of smoke from fires, to develop an understanding of how models can be used to interpret and forecast phenomenon in the Earth System.
+Students review a video that models the global impact of smoke from fires to develop an understanding of how models can be used to interpret and forecast phenomena in the Earth System.

 Fire is a powerful force on our planet.
 Whether fires occur naturally or are set by humans, they change more than just the Earth's surface.
 Combining satellite data of fires with computer models shows us that fires also affect air quality, health, and climate.

 Scientists use satellite data to develop models that describe Earth processes.
 Models allow us to understand processes that are too large or too small for us to observe ourselves.
 They can also help us make predictions on how a process will respond under different conditions.

 Source: Planet on Fire - Video Length: 2 minutes and 37 seconds